webmaster-cepr/in-the-news/README.md

   http://www.cepr.net.

 ChangeLog

+* Filter added to backend view.
+* Front-end default views added for overall news and blogs.

 COPYING/LICENSE

   The Joomla software and default templates are copyright 2005-2012 Open Source Matters, Inc. and covered under a GNU General Public License.

 BUGS

  * Unable to get sorting by column items in clips to work, so I've stripped it from the code.
 Database query sorts by descending published date.
+ * Textareas in default.xml view files strip HTML out despite filter being set to 'raw.'